-One of the best things about the month of November is mule deer hunting.
-Chasing mountain muleys is terribly addicting.
+Here in Colorado, we love our mule deer hunting.
+Chasing mountain mule deer is terribly addicting.
 It’s a fun, visual, spot and stalk adventure.
-Whether you’re getting ready to hunt mule deer this year during the rut, or planning a trip sometime next season, here are 5 tips to remember for your next mule deer hunt:
+Whether you’re hunting mule deer early in the season or during the rut, here are 5 tips to remember for your next mule deer hunt:

 Do Your Homework

 Most of my best mule deer spots were discovered long before hunting season.
 Before the hunt, spend time poking around your unit using tools like OnX Maps and Google Earth.
 This is the best way to find great deer habitat, public land boundaries, unpressured pockets, and where all three of those factors overlap.

 As you’re scouting for a hunt, try not to make too many assumptions.
 For example, folks often assume that they’ll need to hunt mule deer up high in September and down toward winter range in November.
 Yes, mule deer in many places do migrate from high elevation summer range down to low elevation winter range.
 But it’s not that black and white.
 I’ve had great September mule deer hunts around 6,500 feet and excellent late season hunting well above 9,500 feet.
 Much more important than elevation, find quality habitat and areas where deer can escape pressure.

 Mule Deer Habitat

 Mule deer are highly adaptable animals, living anywhere from the tundra down to the desert.
 So when looking for great mule deer habitat, it can take on a lot of different forms.
 But one frequently consistent factor is brushy landscapes.
 Deer are browsers.
 Whether it’s willows, mountain mahogany, oak brush, sage or chokecherry, brushy landscapes always seem to concentrate deer.